esmondhkchu/coolorangejuice/README.md

 4. get result from HKJC if a dataframe has missing result -> `extract_missing_result()`
 5. A. map HKJC result to data -> `map_result_to_day_data()`
 6. B. map HKJC result to data -> `map_result_to_data()` <br>
-    B. is the overall function, A is supportive, difference is A work from a single excel, B work from either single excel or directory
+    B. is the overall function, A is supportive, difference is A work from a single excel, B work from either single excel or directory <br>
+7. Extract whole page info from HKJC and output to files -> `load_hkjc_page_info()` <br>

 From `scraper`
 1. `HKJCRaceResult` class -> initate a browser